 Currently, Cuba requires that all international travelers produce a negative PCR test result for COVID-19 due to the large number of imported cases following the reopening of airports.

-The requirement includes that the test be carried out in “a certified laboratory in the country of origin and carried out within a period of 72 hours before arrival in Cuba,” states the Minister of Health, José Ángel Portal Miranda.
+The test must be carried out in “a certified laboratory in the country of origin and carried out within a period of 72 hours before arrival in Cuba,” states the Minister of Health, José Ángel Portal Miranda.

 Will I require Travel Insurance?